nicky-nym/nicky-nym.github.io/pages/cities.md

+### <a name="density"></a>Density & kinematic range

+In low-density cities, there are fewer destinations within a given distance, so you have to travel farther to have the same kinematic range as you would in a high-density city.
+In theory, the low-density city could be less congested, so traffic might flow more smoothly, allowing faster speeds and longer distances in a given amount of time.
+In some cases it does work out that way, but there's a lot of variation, and low-density cities may or may not have good kinematic ranges.

+Low density cities are susceptible to unfortunate feedback loops.
+Lower density means more suburban sprawl and longer travel distances, which means more total miles of car trips per day, which means that as the city density decreases, the total number of miles of road (and square footage of road) actually increases.
+If destinations are no longer close enough to have shared parking, then each destination needs it own parking lot, which takes up more space, which in turn leads to more pressure for even lower density further from the city center, which in turn creates more circulation overhead, more miles of road, and so on.

+Cities with high population density may or may not have better kinematic range than cities with lower population densities.
+If you're in a city with a high population, that means there are lots of people within a short distance of you, and lots of destinations within a short distance.
+But kinematic range is about time, not distance.
+Some very dense cities suffer from serious congestion, resulting in poor kinematic ranges.

 ### <a name="existing-cities"></a>The kinematics of existing cities

 Larger cities have more total destinations than smaller cities, but some destinations may be too far away for some people to get too.
 Denser cities have more destinations that are within a shorter distance, but in a congested city, even nearby destinations may take a long time to get to.
 In practice, different cities have very different kinematics.